Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Sunshine Village

-Despite not being a high-point for weather, December is a great month to go skiing & snowboarding.
-The best ski resorts in full swing in December with the added bonus of smaller crowds than the peak ski season from Christmas & New Year to the end of winter.
+Despite not being a high point for weather, December is a great month to go skiing & snowboarding.
+The ski resorts are in full swing in December with the added bonus of smaller crowds than the peak ski season from Christmas and New Year to the end of winter.
+December is also a great time to go ice skating on one of the area’s pristine glacier lakes.

 Treksplorer